Vinod Mehta's book may not go down as a literary masterpiece but certainly as one written with brutal honesty.

 On an old friend's insistence Mehta went to England in the early 70s.
 This was also the time when his life long affair (not to mention his other flings) with news and books started as he survived on odd jobs.
 It would serve him well during the years in Bombay and Delhi, when he slowly and surely establishes himself as an editor of some repute.

 Mehta's editorial ventures, be it Debonair, The Pioneer or Outlook, offer an interesting perspective on media functioning.
 All is not rosy, but if one is better prepared then he'll survive seems to be the advice of the book.
 He shares quite a few incidents about the nexus between the politicians, businessmen, and journalists.

 Journalism, Mehta acknowledges, is a high pressure job that involves both glamour and risk.
 The risks increase as you climb up the ladder, so much that sometimes 'the professional environment you function in is so vitiated and underhand that you are tempted to throw in the towel'.

 It's the ego which journalists needs to check, advices Mehta.
 The basic premise is to create awareness about relevant issues.
 Journalists have to remember that all they have is 'the best seats in the match'.
 They don't run the country in any way.

-His book may not go down as a literary masterpiece, but certainly as one written with brutal honesty.
-I'm sure he won't have many friends left after this one.
+Lucknow Boy may not be a literary masterpiece, but certainly as one written with brutal honesty.
+I'm sure Mehta won't have many friends left after this one.
 Overall the book offers an interesting commentary on the way news travels through the pages and the players involved.